Sir Alfred Munnings (1878-1959)

 1913 Has first one-man show at the Leicester Galleries in London.
 Sells paintings to the equivalent of £100,000 in six weeks.
 Travels to Ireland to buy horses.

-The 1914 His Father dies in March.
+1914 His Father dies in March.
 Florence takes her own life on 24th July.
 First World War declared 28th July.
 Attempts to enlist on three separate occasions but turned down due to his blind right eye and age.
 Painting hop-pickers, Romany Gypsies, in Alton, Hampshire.

 1918 Commissioned by Paul Konody to paint Canadian Cavalry Brigade in France.
 Significantly, includes a portrait of General Jack Seely on his horse Warrior.
 Returns to London, rents studio in Glebe Place from November.

-1919 Exhibits paintings at Royal Academy Canadian War Records exhibition in January, to much acclaim.
+1919 Exhibits paintings at Royal Academy Canadian War Records exhibition on in January, to much acclaim.
 Made an Associate Member of the Royal Academy.

-and manages his commissions.
-She said: “he was never such a good artist after he married me.”
+1920 Marries Violet in March.
+She has society contacts and manages his commissions.
+She said: “he was never such a good artist after he married me.” as he had to paint commissions to pay the bills.
 London exhibition at James Connell and Sons: Paintings by A.J.
 Munnings, Gypsies in Hampshire.

 1921 Exhibition at the Alpine Club Gallery, Pictures of the Belvoir Hunt and other Scenes of English Life.
 Frost & Reed start publishing prints of Munnings’ work.